vitalijus-soc/wazuh-sysmon-detection-lab/README.md

 ## 1. Project Summary

-This project demonstrates how Windows 11 Sysmon telemetry can be collected, analyzed, and correlated in Wazuh SIEM to detect suspicious PowerShell activity and related network behavior.
+This project demonstrates how endpoint telemetry from Windows 11 (Sysmon) can be collected, correlated, and analyzed in Wazuh SIEM to detect suspicious PowerShell activity.

 The lab focuses on:
 - Sysmon process creation events
 - Sysmon network connection events
 - Wazuh alert generation
-- basic log triage and detection validation
+- Basic log triage and detection validation
 - MITRE ATT&CK mapping for observed activity

-This project was built as part of my SOC / Blue Team learning journey to better understand how endpoint telemetry becomes actionable security alerts.
+This lab replicates a real-world SOC workflow from telemetry collection to detection and investigation.

 ---